TosbackCgusBridge-Bot/CGUs-versions/Aeropostale/Privacy Policy.md

 PUFFER
 SCARF $6 PUFFER SCARF $6 With a purchase of $60 or more Pick Your Color

-**In Stores &.
-Online.** So warm and cozy, you’ll want to wear them out (and in).
+**Online Only Preview** So warm and cozy, you’ll want to wear them out (and in).

 HOODIES &.
-SWEATSHIRTS $9.87 &.
-UP
+SWEATSHIRTS

-**In Stores &.
-Online.**
+**Online Only Preview**
 So warm and cozy, you’ll want
 to wear them out (and in).

 HOODIES &
 SWEATSHIRTS Shop Girls Shop Guys Shop Girls Hoodies &.
 Sweatshirts Shop Guys Hoodies &.
 Sweatshirts

-**In Stores &.
-Online.**

-Jeans Buy 1 Get
+**Online Only Preview**

+Jeans $15.87 &.
+UP
-1 Free Buy 1 Get 1 Free With 21 fits and 94 washes to choose from,
+$15.87 &.
+UP With 21 fits and 94 washes to choose from,
 we have the perfect pair of jeans
 for you and everyone on your list.
 Shop Girls Jeans
+Shop Guys Jeans PUFF UP THE VOLUME PUFF UP THE VOLUME PUFF UP THE VOLUME

+**Online Only Preview** Premium insulation, insta-worthy colors &. patterns.
+Puff up the volume this holiday.

+**Online Only Preview**
+Premium insulation, insta-worthy colors &. patterns.
+Puff up the volume this holiday.

-Shop Guys Jeans AERO GIFT
+PUFFER VESTS $15.87 &.
+UP Shop Girls Puffer Vests Shop Guys Puffer Vests AERO GIFT
 GUIDE AERO GIFT GUIDE

 We solved the impossible.
 Shop 100s of great gift ideas to get you in the spirit of giving.